Two inmates in court charged with attempting to murder child killer Roy Whiting in Wakefield Prison

-Two prisoners have appeared in court via video links after being charged with attempting to murder child killer Roy Whiting at Wakefield's maximum security prison.
+Two prisoners have appeared in court in Leeds via video links after being charged with attempting to murder child killer Roy Whiting at Wakefield's maximum security prison.

 Kevin Hyden and Richard Prendergast have been charged with attempting to murder Whiting at the Love Lane prison on November 8 2018.